OpenDSA/OpenDSA/RST/source/EditDistance.rst

 Now that you've seen the algorithms in action, you should hopefully understand where the grid gets its values.
 More than this, you should understand how the algorithm chooses which operation to do next.
 For the following quiz, the key to completing it is understanding ultimately which operation will be done at any point.
 For any given cell, identify which operation will yield the lowest total operation count.

-.. avembed:: Exercises/Development/edit-KA1.html
+.. avembed:: Exercises/Development/edit-KA1.html ka
     :showbutton: hide

 On this next quiz, identify the correct value that would go in the highlighted cell.

-.. avembed:: Exercises/Development/edit-KA2.html
+.. avembed:: Exercises/Development/edit-KA2.html ka
     :showbutton: hide